 In the fund financial statements, governmental funds recognize bond premiums and discounts during the current period.
 The face amount of debt issued is reported as other financing sources.
-Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing uses.
-Further, the unmatured principal of general long-term debt does not require current appropriation and expenditure of governmental fund financial resources.
+Premiums received on debt issuances are reported as other financing sources while discounts on debt issuances are reported as other financing long-term debt does not require current appropriation and expenditure of governmental fund financial resources.